Marilyn Monroe: 1926–1943: Childhood and first marriage

-1944–1948: Modeling and first film roles
+1944–1948: Modeling, divorce, and first film roles

 In April 1944, Dougherty was shipped out to the Pacific, where he remained for most of the next two years.
-Monroe moved in with her in-laws and began a job at the Radioplane Company, a munitions factory in Van Nuys.
-In late 1944, she met photographer David Conover, who had been sent by the U.S. Army Air Forces' First Motion Picture Unit to the factory to shoot morale-boosting pictures of female workers.
+After Dougherty left, Monroe moved in with Dougherty's parents and began a job at the Radioplane Company, a munitions factory in Van Nuys, to help the war effort.
+In late 1944, she met photographer David Conover, then working in the U.S. Army Air Forces' First Motion Picture Unit, who had been sent to the factory to shoot morale-boosting pictures of female workers.
 Although none of her pictures were used, she quit working at the factory in January 1945 and began modeling for Conover and his friends.
-Defying her deployed husband, she moved on her own and signed a contract with the Blue Book Model Agency in August 1945.
+Defying her deployed husband and his disapproving mother, she moved on her own and signed a contract with the Blue Book Model Agency in August 1945.

 The agency deemed Monroe's figure more suitable for pin-up than high fashion modeling, and she was featured mostly in advertisements and men's magazines.
-To make herself more employable, she straightened her hair and dyed it blonde.
+She straightened her naturally curly brown hair and dyed it platinum blonde.
 According to Emmeline Snively, the agency's owner, Monroe quickly became one of its most ambitious and hard-working models; by early 1946, she had appeared on 33 magazine covers for publications such as Pageant, U.S. Camera, Laff, and Peek.
 As a model, Monroe occasionally used the pseudonym Jean Norman.

 Through Snively, Monroe signed a contract with an acting agency in June 1946.
 After an unsuccessful interview at Paramount Pictures, she was given a screen-test by Ben Lyon, a 20th Century-Fox executive.
 Head executive Darryl F. Zanuck was unenthusiastic about it, but he gave her a standard six-month contract to avoid her being signed by rival studio RKO Pictures.
 Monroe's contract began in August 1946, and she and Lyon selected the stage name "Marilyn Monroe".
 The first name was picked by Lyon, who was reminded of Broadway star Marilyn Miller; the surname was Monroe's mother's maiden name.
-In September 1946, she divorced Dougherty, who opposed her career.
+In September 1946, she divorced Dougherty, who had been opposed to her career.